prwitt/azure-demos/kubernetes/README.md

 az group delete --name myK8sRG
 ```

-For questions about this tutorial, you can reach out to parena@microsoft.com
+For questions or suggestions about this tutorial, you can reach out to parena@microsoft.com